 The University Health Center (UHC) at the University of Central Missouri has a team of dedicated health care professionals available to address your needs.
 Whether you have an illness or injury or need a routine physical or immunization, we are here for you.
 If you have ongoing health care needs our staff can team with your private physician to provide lab work, blood pressure checks and other care.
-We also dispense commonly prescribed medications and have a CLIA-certified lab and immunization clinic.
+We also dispense medications (only those prescribed by UHC providers) and over the counter medications, and have a CLIA-certified lab and immunization clinic.

 In addition to providing medical services, the University Health Center promotes your well being through education, health promotion, and preventative health and medication counseling services.
 The University Health Center partners with other departments and organizations to promote wellness.

 Visit our Services page for more information.

 To schedule an appointment, you must call 660-543-4770.
 The University Health Center accommodates patients with urgent care on an as needed basis.
 Note: Do not email the clinic to schedule or cancel appointments or to ask questions.

 The University Health Center is located at the corner of College and Clark streets, across from the Elliott Student Union.